There’s great debate scurrying around the hair community about the use of protein on one’s hair. It’s been termed

 The further down on the ingredient list a protein is the least abundant it is.
 The higher the protein ingredient (hydrolyzed or otherwise) is on the list, the stronger the treatment will be.
-The only way to know exactly where protein falls in the ingredients (or if there’s any protein at all) is to read your product labels.
+Therefore, the only way to know exactly where protein falls in the ingredients (or if there’s any protein at all) is to read your product labels.

 Most importantly, DO NOT blindly trust what the manufacturer says about their products.
 Product claims can run from over-exaggerated to downright outlandish.
 The ingredient label is what you need to give your full attention to.

 By law, the manufacturer must disclose what formulates their products.
 However, the law does not address the fast and footloose way manufacturers dance within the shades of grey to “market” those products.
-That’s why we need to be educated consumers and read the labels.
+That’s why as consumers, we need educated ourselves and read the labels.

 Two store bought products that I’ve found to be very effective at strengthening the hair and putting a stop breakage are Aphogee Two Step Protein Treatment and Jamaican Black Castor Oil Protein Conditioner.
 The Aphogee is a very strong protein treatment and should be used for emergencies when breakage has gotten out of control.
 JBCO Protein conditioner is a great maintenance product but my staple protein conditioning treatment is a DIY goat’s milk and honey conditioner that I use faithfully every 2 weeks.

 In conclusion, educating yourself about the products you are using is very important if your goal is to grow and maintain a healthy, balanced head of hair.

 So, do I believe in protein sensitivity?
 That’s a firm negative.
 What I do believe is that women tend to justify the hard and brittle condition they find the state of their hair in after using protein for one of three reasons:

 - Improper use of protein